 You never know what someone might put on this shelf, or who might try to do a pull-up on it.
 For extra strength I supplemented my pocket holes with Gorilla Wood Glue.
 The pocket holes are under the shelf, and screw into the original piece.
 I was sure to stagger the holes so they would not interfere with the screws/holes from the extension piece.
 Do you see that little mark by the pocket hole?
 I always mark my spots during a dry fit.

 What do you think?
-It’s really turning out better than I imagined.
+The repurposed hutch top is really turning out better than I imagined.

 I mixed up some DIY chalky paint primer and gave everything 2 quick light coats.